william-levine/COM3524-team-14/README.md

 - This confirms that the X server is running in the background.

 ### 3. **Run the script**
+Once you have made sure that the previous steps are done, you are ready to run the script:

 ```bash
 .\windows.bat
 ```